 Inssist works without a need to know your Instagram password, does not spy and does not transfer any data away from your PC.

-INSSIST is free and there is a paid version but (and hopefully they don’t see this) I seem to have all the paid features for free.
-I don’t know if that’s because I’m using Brave as my browser but I’m definitely not complaining.
+INSSIST is free and there is a paid version but you get all the paid features for free for 7 days.
 The paid features include scheduling posts, insights and analytics, DMs with filters and ghost mode, multi-account support and zen mode.
 Zen mode is lovely because it just shows you the images and none of the captions, comments or number of likes underneath.

 Thank you so much if you’ve made it down to the end of this article.
 I think this is a really important topic that’s not talked about enough.
 It’s only in the past 7 to 10 years that we’ve had slot machines in our pockets and the ability to never experience boredom again.
 If I found it this hard to drag myself away from the apps, think how hard it is for children and teenagers who are growing up with the addictive software that always wants their attention.